Ankuraxz/Ankuraxz/README.md

 * 👯 I’m looking to collaborate on Almost anything related to ML.
 Always looking for great opportunities and Ideas

-* 💬 Ask me about Machine Learing, Tensorflow, Image Processing
+* 💬 Ask me about Machine Learing, Tensorflow, Image Processing and Computer Vision

 * 📫 How to reach me: [Gmail](mailto:ankurvermaaxz@gmail.com)  [LinkedIn](https://www.linkedin.com/in/ankuraxz/)  [Twitter](https://twitter.com/DEV__Ankur)